 Modrall Sperling lawyers serve large and small businesses and individuals in matters relating to their activities on our federal and state public lands, providing advice and counsel, and representing clients in permitting, environmental compliance efforts, administrative proceedings and appeals, and litigation and other dispute resolution proceedings.
 Our goal is to efficiently and effectively assist our clients in meeting the complex challenges presented by doing business on public lands.

-Walter Stern and Stan Harris co-chair our Public Lands Practice Group.
+Stan Harris chairs our Public Lands Practice Group.
 The lawyers involved include:

 Modrall Sperling's experience in the federal public lands arena is extensive and includes work on federal public domain lands administered by the Bureau of Land Management, on National Forest lands managed by the U.S. Forest Service, and on state lands overseen by the New Mexico Commissioner of Public Lands and the State Land Office.
 Our experience includes administrative practice and litigation involving federal land use planning, minerals (oil and gas, hard and precious minerals, and coal) development activities, royalty valuation, mining claim location and staking, environmental permitting and compliance, reclamation, remediation, and regulation, and land exchanges.
 We also advise clients regarding the National Environmental Policy Act, including EA and EIS requirements, the National Historic Preservation Act and other cultural resources and sacred sites management matters, and issues arising under the Endangered Species Act and related wildlife management regulatory schemes.